oasis-tcs/openc2-oc2ls/oc2ls.md

 In this document, type definitions are represented as tables and importing is a conceptual process.
 When using a schema language, importing is an actual process that takes a base schema and a set of imported schemas as inputs and produces a single merged schema as output.
 In both cases the base schema locally assigns a namespace identifier to each schema that it imports, and importing a schema means prepending the namespace identifier to all type names defined in that schema.

+The OpenC2 Language MAY be extended using imported data objects for TARGET, TARGET_SPECIFIER, ACTUATOR, ACTUATOR_SPECIFIER, ARGUMENTS, and RESULTS.
+The list of ACTIONS in Section 3.2.1.2 SHALL NOT be extended.

 Producers and Consumers MUST support the syntax defined by the merged schema, regardless of whether the implementation is based on conceptually merging tables from a set of documents or physically merging a set of schema files.

 **Example - Import a Schema**